32 Different Types of Moths in Oregon

 The red and black Cinnabar Moth (Tyria jacobaeae) was intentionally brought over from Europe.

-The food source for the caterpillar of this species is tansy ragwort, a European herb that is poisonous to cattle, horses, and other foraging animals in open areas.
+The food source for this species caterpillar is tansy ragwort, a European herb that is poisonous to cattle, horses, and other foraging animals in open areas.

 Even plant-based honey is harsh.
 The introduction of the Cinnabar Moth has slowed down the spread of the noxious plant.

-When a larva is young, its head is black, and it is yellow, but as it gets older, its body develops a striking black and yellow banding pattern.
+When a larva is young, its head is black, and its body is yellow, but as it gets older, its body develops a striking black and yellow banding pattern.

 11. Clover Looper